JGI-Bioinformatics/HybridLPA/README.md

 ## Usages

 Similar to [Sparc](https://bitbucket.org/LizhenShi/sparc/src/master/README.md),  given a sequence file the flow of analysis includes 4 steps.
 For each program use "-h" or "--help" option to get help.

+### LPA Clustering

+Find clusters by Label Propagation Algorithm.
+In this step there are two options: PowerGraph LPA or *lpav1_mpi/upcxx*.

+*lpav1_mpi/upcxx* is my implementation of LPA in MPI or UPC++, which is build in the corresponding targets.

+PowerGraph(https://github.com/jegonzal/PowerGraph) also provide LPA program which can be got from github.

+*Remark:* Since this step is purely graph clustering, actually any graph clustering algorithms can be used providing it can work on graphs of billions edges.

 ### Kmer Counting (optional)